-The requirements in all concentrations include MTH 121 Calculus I, MTH 122 Calculus II, MTH 301 Introduction to Abstract Mathematics, MTH 321 Linear Algebra, MTH 323 Calculus III, MTH 361 Differential Equations, CIS 221 Introduction to Object-Oriented Programming, and two semesters of laboratory science.
-Other specific lower-division course requirements and upperdivision mathematics course and program elective requirements distinguish the individual concentrations in mathematics.
+The requirements in all concentrations include MTH 121 Calculus I, MTH 122 Calculus II, MTH 221 Linear Algebra, MTH 223 Calculus III, MTH 261 Differential Equations, MTH 301 Introduction to Abstract Mathematics, CIS 221 Introduction to Object-Oriented Programming, and two semesters of laboratory science.
+Other specific lower-division course requirements and upper-division mathematics course and program elective requirements distinguish the individual concentrations in mathematics.
 All courses in the concentration requirements must be passed with a grade of C- or higher.
 All prerequisite courses must be passed with a grade of C- or higher before taking a course for which they are prerequisite.
 All candidates for graduation are required to (a) pass a comprehensive undergraduate mathematics examination and (b) successfully complete a senior seminar (MTH 491) in which a comprehensive expository paper on some selected mathematical topic is required.